CSU Chancellor addresses pandemic protocol, anti-racism in virtual event

 Hong said the CSU does not have an “accurate or complete picture” of the number of positive coronavirus cases across the CSU system.
 Hong said because testing can happen in many places, the CSU would only be aware of a concrete number if the campuses were administering and tracking testing.

-Testing has been difficult to access in many of our communities due to capacity issues, and since the CSU is part of those communities it can be a challenge to access testing, Hong said.
+Testing has been difficult to access in many communities due to capacity issues, and since the CSU is part of those communities it can be a challenge to access testing, Hong said.

 Hong added that testing alone is not enough to mitigate the spread of the virus — it must be paired with immediate, aggressive contact tracing.
 She said instead we should focus on wearing masks, social distancing and maintaining hand hygiene as opposed to testing prior to entry on campuses.